ACCQUIREnet

 ACCQUIREnet is a learning health network

 One characteristic that differentiates ACCQUIREnet from other research collaboratives is that it is designed as a learning health network.
 The system itself is designed to improve and adapt over time, based upon results of prior data analysis and in response to the needs and desires of the participating teams.
-Modifications to the codebook may be proposed annually by participating sites or by the ACCQUIREnet Scientific Advisory Council.
-These proposed modifications will be appraised by a formal Stewardship Committee and then presented to the network as a whole for a period of notice-and-comment before adoption.
-Once approved, modifications to the codebook will be disseminated across the network under the guidance of Duke University, which serves as the coordinating center for the network.
+Modifications to the codebook may be proposed annually by participating.
+These proposed modifications will be appraised by a Stewardship Committee.
+Any changes would be presented to the network for a period of notice-and-comment before adoption.
+Once formally approved, modifications to the common data model, CleftCap codebook, or data-collection guidelines and protocols are disseminated across the network under the guidance of Duke University, which serves as the coordinating center for the network.

 Is ACCQUIREnet a Clinical Quality Program or Research?